The BerkelBike Pro

 The Pro can be easily disassembled without tools so that it fits into the car.

 Photo: BerkelBike PRO (Left) en BerkelBike Connect (Right).

 The BerkelBike Connect

-The Connect has been developed for use in combination with your wheelchair.
-The greatest advantage is that you don’t have to transfer from your wheelchair to the bike.
+The BerkelBike Connect has been developed to attach to a wheelchair so that the user does not have to transfer to the handbike tricycle combination.
 This renders the Connect especially convenient for social and daily activities such as shopping, visiting friends and taking a ride in the park.

 TRANSFORMING YOUR BERKELBIKE

-You do not need to buy a new bike if you want to use the Pro instead of the Connect or vice versa.
+You do not need to buy a new tricycle or handbike, if you want to use the BerkelBike Pro instead of the Connect or vice versa.
 If you have already purchased the Connect, you only need to purchase the back part of the Pro.
 If you already have the Pro, you only need to purchase the connector to link the front part of the Pro to your wheelchair.
 If you want both, you can buy the Connect together with the back part of the Pro.
-You can then transform the Connect into the Pro without the need of any tools.
+You can then transform the Connect into the Pro without using any tools.